MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 > Typically, you only use full synchronization when you're integrating the applications for the first time, and only one application contains data.
 Full synchronization can be useful in a demonstration environment because it automatically creates and couples records in each application, which makes it faster to start working with synchronized data.
 However, you should only run full synchronization if you want one row in [!INCLUDE[d365fin](includes/d365fin_md.md)] for each row in [!INCLUDE[cds_long_md](includes/cds_long_md.md)] for the table mappings.
 Otherwise, the result can be duplicate records.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Assisted Setup**, and then choose the related link.
-2. Choose **Set up Common Data Service connection** to start the assisted setup guide.
+2. Choose **Set up Dataverse connection** to start the assisted setup guide.
 3. Fill in the fields as necessary.

 ### To create or maintain the connection manually